 Ms. Longoria is an honors graduate of the University of Texas, and received her J.D. from the University of Texas School of Law in 1979.
 She practiced law for 35 years starting with the Harris County District Attorney’s Office, and then in private practice as a partner with Andrews & Kurth LLP, and Ogden Broocks Longoria & Hall LLP where she concentrated her practice in securities litigation.
 She has retired from the active practice of law and is focused on community leadership and board service.

-After having served as a Commissioner since 2002, on January 8, 2013, she was unanimously appointed by the County of Harris and the City of Houston and County of Harris as the Chairman of the Port of Houston Authority, the leading economic engine for the greater Houston region, and the most productive port in the nation.
+After having served as a Commissioner since 2002, on January 8, 2013, she was unanimously appointed by the County of Harris and the City of Houston as the Chairman of the Port of Houston, the leading economic engine for the greater Houston region, and the most productive port in the nation.
 She is the first woman to hold this position in the 100 year history of the Port of Houston.

 She serves on the Board of Directors of Superior Energy Services, Inc., a public company based in Houston which offers drilling and production related solutions to energy producers in domestic and select global markets.
 She served on the Board of Directors of Centerpoint Energy Inc., also based in Houston from 2005 through March 2018.

 She is a member of the University of Texas System Board of Regents, that oversees nine academic and six health institutions across Texas including the flagship University of Texas at Austin, and the world renowned UT MD Anderson Cancer Center.
 She also formerly served on the UT System Board of Regents from 2008 through 2011.